Steeple Aston: Amenities

 Steeple Aston village has one public house.
 The Red Lion opened in 1903 and is controlled by Hook Norton Brewery.
 It previously had another pub, The White Lion, which opened in 1870.
 There is also The Holt Hotel public house on the edge of the parish on the A4260 main road about 1 mi southwest of the village.
 The village has a village shop and post office, school, pre-school, village hall, and a sports and recreation club and sports pitch.
 Annual parish events include the Whit Races, and the spring and summer flower shows.
 A mobile library also calls at the village on alternate Thursdays.

 The Steeple Aston Players used to be an amateur dramatic group that regularly performed plays in the village hall.
 Steeple Aston Village Archive (SAVA) holds annual talks and exhibitions and has produced CDs and books, all on the subject of the village's history.
 In September 2013, SAVA moved into its new Village History Centre adjacent to the Village Hall, which is open every Saturday morning or by appointment.
 Steeple Aston Cricket Club is an inclusive village side with players aged between 10 and 59, playing against surrounding villages.
 In the last ten years, the club has won two thirds of its matches.
 In 1988 parts of the village were designated a conservation area.
-On the edge of the village is the narrow-gauge Beeches Light Railway owned by Adrian Shooter.
+On the edge of the village was the narrow-gauge Beeches Light Railway owned by Adrian Shooter.